AFCAT 2 2022 Expected Cutoff

-Read about the AFCAT 2 2021 expected cutoff and exam analysis.
-AFCAT 2021 was conducted on 28th to 30th August by the Indian Air Force across 104 exam centres in the country.
+Read about the AFCAT 2 2022 expected cutoff and exam analysis.
+AFCAT 2022 will be conducted on 26th to 28th August by the Indian Air Force across 104 exam centres in the country.
 The exam is conducted to select candidates for induction of Group A Gazetted Officers in Flying and Ground Duty branches of the Indian Air Force.

 According to the aspirants the level of AFCAT exam was easy to moderate.
 Reasoning section was easy whereas General Knowledge was easy to moderate.
 On the other hand, English and Mathematics were moderate but some candidates found it lengthy.